kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Beyond Text: Vision and Multimodal Models

-A Large Vision Model (LVM) processes images the way an LLM processes text.
+A Large Vision Model (LVM) processes images the way an LLM processes text
 Trained on billions of pictures, it learns patterns of objects, scenes, and relationships

 > Multimodal AI processes multiple types of data - text, images, audio - in unified systems.
 This enables richer interactions like visual question answering and reduces friction between separate specialized models.